ham2k/app-polo/README.md

 Because of a mess with our multiple build flavors, under RN 0.73 the default way of running android for development is broken so you cannot just press `a` from the metro bundler terminal to run the app on android.

-Instead, run the metro bundler (`npm start`) on one terminal, and run `npm run android` on another to build the app.
+Instead, run the metro bundler (`npm start`) on one terminal, and run `npm run android -- --mode alphaDebug` on another to build the app.

 Afterwards, just press `r` on the metro bundler terminal to reload the app.